karkiayush/GraphswithSynfusion/README.md

 # GraphswithSynfusion
-This repo holds the code of different kinds of graphs and chart created using the flutter synfusion library and the demo of those charts and graphs
+This repo holds the code of different kinds of graphs and chart created using the flutter synfusion library and the demo of those charts and graphs is as below:

 # output:
 ![1695551112610](https://github.com/karkiayush/GraphswithSynfusion/assets/88551233/92e81584-8fd4-44e8-b62e-c4b2d1c65add)